6 Ways To Live A Yoga Lifestyle & Balance Your Body & Mind On & Off The Mat

 ⬇Click below to discover the best Yoga Alliance registered online yoga certifications to join now⬇

-Living by the Yamas from the Eight Limbs Of Yoga
+Incorporating the Yamas from the Eight Limbs Of Yoga into daily life

 The principles of a yoga lifestyle stem from Patanjali's yoga sutras, particularly the eight limbs of yoga.